 |Your dog bites or injures you.||Not covered by home insurance.|

 |Someone else's dog destroys or damages your possessions or property.||Covered by home insurance.
 You can instead file a claim with the dog owner's insurance if they have any.|

 |Your dog harms another dog.||Might be covered depending on the provider.|

 Breeds of Dogs That Most Home Insurance Companies Will Not Cover

 Certain breeds may not be covered under home insurance or may increase your insurance premium.

 These include big-chested muscular breeds such as Pit Bulls, Rottweilers, Doberman Pinschers, and more.

 Breeds that are and are not covered under home insurance depend on the insurance provider.

-Even if your Pit Bull is the biggest marshmallow in the world and couldn't hurt a fly, each company has its own list of unacceptable breeds which varies depending on the provider.
+Even if your Pit Bull is the biggest marshmallow in the world and couldn't hurt a fly, each company has its list of unacceptable breeds, which varies depending on the provider.

-Some are strict on certain breeds while others will allow almost any kind of dog.
+Some are strict on certain breeds, while others allow almost any dog.